 Raag Kedar

-Over time, Raga Kedar became a popular raga in Hindustani Classical Music, and is often performed in concerts and recordings.
+Over time, Kedar became a popular raah in Hindustani Classical Music, and is often performed in concerts and recordings.
 It is known for its soulful and meditative quality and is often used to express, from joy and devotion to sadness and longing.
 Writing in the first quarter of the 20th century, Bhatkhande provides detailed guidelines for the skilful handling of the swar enhancements that Kedar has “recently” accepted.

 History & Mood of the Raag Kedar

 The contemporary Kedar would be unconvincing as a representation of the daunting Lord Shiva.
-Apparently, the melodic enhancements have progressively diluted the raga’s austere aural image, and allowed it to drift towards pronounced Lalitya – a romantic or sensual experience.
+Apparently, the melodic enhancements have progressively diluted the raag’s austere aural image, and allowed it to drift towards pronounced Lalitya – a romantic or sensual experience.

 Technical details

-The Raga uses only natural (shuddha) versions of the Rishabh, Gandhar and Dhaivat, both natural and sharp (tivra) versions of Madhyam and predominantly natural versions of Nishad but occasionally also its flat or komal.
+The Raag uses only natural (shuddha) versions of the Rishabh, Gandhar and Dhaivat, both natural and sharp (tivra) versions of Madhyam and predominantly natural versions of Nishad but occasionally also its flat or komal.
 The most prominent note (vadi) is Ma and the second most prominent (samvadi) is Sa.

 Swar Notations